BackEndTea/ctype-compat/.github/CONTRIBUTING.md

 Any changes should include tests to make sure new behaviour is as intended.

 ## Code style
 Please keep all code php 5.3 compatible and follow conventions used.

+## Changelog
+Please do not update the CHANGELOG.md yourself, this will be done as part of the release.